BrightspaceUILabs/accordion/README.md

 > - [x] Demo page
 > - [ ] README documentation

-Polymer-based widget that displays a list of collapsible components.
+Lit-based widget that displays a list of collapsible components.
 When collapsible component is clicked - it expands or collapses the associated content.

 ## Installation